dgraph-io/dgraph-docs/content/deploy/kubernetes.md

 #### Registering Alerts and Installing Alert Manager

-To register alerts from Dgraph cluster with your Prometheus deployment follow the steps below:
+To register alerts from Dgraph cluster with your Prometheus deployment, follow the steps below:

 * Create a Kubernetes secret containing alertmanager configuration.
 Edit the configuration file present [here](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/monitoring/prometheus/alertmanager-config.yaml) with the required receiver configuration including the slack webhook credential and create the secret.